 - A Medicare Advantage Plan (Part C) like an HMO or PPO with drug coverage

 - Creditable prescription drug coverage through an employer or union

 - Dual Eligible/ Extra Help recipients are exempt from paying the penalty

-When does your patient find out their penalty amount?
+When does the beneficiary find out their penalty amount?

 When they enroll in a Medicare Part D plan, the plan will tell them if they owe a penalty and what the total premium, including the penalty, will be.
 Click here for additional details on the Part D Late Enrollment Penalty, including the process for “reconsideration”.